Summary: Act 3: Prologue

 See Important Quotations Explained

-In the midst of the siege, King Henry appears to rally his soldiers.
+Scene 1 turns to the beginning of the siege itself, when King Henry endeavors to rally his soldiers.
 He delivers a powerful speech, conjuring up the memory of the Englishmen’s warlike ancestors and appealing to soldiers, noblemen, and commoners alike.

 Read a translation of Act 3: Scene 1.